 “By setting up a GA4 property now, you can begin collecting data and building history for comparison,” Wright says.
 “Some data is better than none.
 The point being, you want to have established data that you can compare year over year figures.
 The sooner you set that up, the sooner you can begin your data collection.”

 Comparing the Data of Your Franchise Analytics

 Before you set up your new property, you should know that not all of the data between Universal Analytics and GA4 is comparable.

 “Some data from UA can be comparable to GA4 so you can have year-over-year comparisons, but it won’t be in every category,” Wright says.
 “Your 2022 data will be useful because it will give you something to compare and determine if you’ve made improvements.

 “Take this time to begin learning how GA4 works, how you need to set it up and what things you want to track,” Wright continues.
 “Connect to Google Ads.
 Get tags on your site to make sure the data begins to come in.
 As companies become less reliant on third-party data, the information you collect on your site will be all that more valuable.”

-Google also provides some helpful guidance on its website and more information will be posted there as the cutoff date gets closer.
+Google also provides some helpful guidance on its website.

 “You will be able to do some incredible things to develop some key audience targeting,” Wright says.
 “If you don’t already know, working in analytics can be complex and takes time to learn, if you haven’t already been doing this.
 But this is the time to get familiar with how GA4 is structured and set up for users.
 The type of data that it can collect off your site is valuable and you need to be using that.”